debootdevs/deboot/README.md

 If you want to get involved, join [the DeBoot chat on Matrix](https://matrix.to/#/#deboot:matrix.org) or [the DeBoot chat on Telegram](https://t.me/+hd2JXtyitYw0ZWE9).

+## Documentation

+Read all about the current technique in [the DeBoot documentation pages](https://debootdevs.github.io/deboot/).

 ## Milestone Timeline

 DeBoot reached the following milestones in its development: